 The Court of Criminal Appeals handed down a decision this week that revisits the significance of furtive gestures in establishing probable cause.
 In Marcopoulos v.
-State, the Court ruled that quickly leaving a bar that was known drug establishment coupled with furtive movements once the officer initiated a traffic stop was not sufficient to establish probable cause to search the vehicle.
+State, the Court ruled that quickly leaving a bar that was known drug establishment coupled with furtive gestures or movements once the officer initiated a traffic stop was not sufficient to establish probable cause to search the vehicle.

 While surveilling a bar that was well-known narcotics spot, an undercover officer witnessed Andreas Marcopoulos enter the bar for less than five minutes and leave.
 Finding this suspicious, the undercover officer followed him and radioed for uniformed officers to follow Marcopoulos.

 Officers observed Marcopoulos make “furtive gestures” around the center console of the vehicle and the uniformed officer initiated a traffic stop after Marcopoulos failed to signal a lane change.
 Marcopoulos was arrested for the traffic violation.
 His vehicle was searched based on probable cause stemming from the officers’ observations.
 Two baggies of cocaine were found near the center console.
 Officers found a third cocaine “baggie” in Marcopoulos’ wallet.

 Officers may search a vehicle based on the “automobile exception,” which in relevant part, provides that an officer needs probable cause to believe a vehicle contains contraband to conduct a warrantless stop.
 “Probable cause” is met when there is a “fair probability” of finding contraband or evidence during a search.
 In determining whether the probability is fair, courts consider factual and practical considerations of everyday life and take into account the totality of all surrounding circumstances.